Night Terrors (Star Trek: The Next Generation): Production

-The episode was intended as a vehicle for Marina Sirtis; however she disliked it due to her fear of heights and the requirement that she be strapped into a flying harness.
+The episode was intended as a vehicle for Marina Sirtis, but she disliked it due to her fear of heights and the requirement that she be strapped into a flying harness.

 The model used for the USS Brattain is the same as was used for the USS Reliant in Star Trek II: The Wrath of Khan.
 The ship is occasionally referred to as the USS Brittain due to a spelling error on the exterior of the model.